 In many circumstances pivot-point, marginal and incremental transport models offer considerable advantages.

 Copies of selected conference papers on transport modelling.

 Some links to important transport modelling guidance and conference paper archives.

 Much of the information made available here was derived from a two and half year project to develop the Wellington Transport Strategy Model.
 The New Zealand client, Greater Wellington Regional Council, has not only given me permission to publish this material but has actively encouraged it, for which I am exceedingly grateful.
 The work was done jointly by Sinclair Knight Merz and Beca Carter Hollings and Ferner, under Daniel Brown's management.

 Additional data is based on the three year project to update the Auckland Regional Transport Model, and Auckland Regional Council has given permission for me to use the material developed on that project.
 The project was done jointly by Sinclair Knight Merz and Beca Carter, and technically managed by David Young.

 You are free to use and quote from this material but, if you do, please acknowledge this website.

 The website was originally launched in 2003/4 and most of the documents were written at that time.
-During 2010/11 and now in 2013 I will update and add to the material on the site.
-Updates include the year of revision and also see the update history.
+Since then I have added more material and will continue to do this during 2014.
+See the update history.

 This page has been accessed times since July 2009.